Jackson-DKMG/catDetector/README.md

 Video stream is analyzed in real time by a laptop (for now) with a CUDA-capable device running a YOLO V4 model.
 (The RPi has nowhere near enough processing power to handle this task - getting about 0.35 FPS.
 Maybe with a Coral TPU ?
 The final objective is to make a completely independent system.)<br>
-The pan servo continuously scans a perimeter of about 140° (it has a course of 180°, so if something is dectected on the edge of the image it can still target it.<br>
+The pan servo continuously scans a perimeter of about 140° (it has a course of 180°, so if something is detected on the edge of the image it can still target it.<br>
 When an object pertaining to the list of foes is detected (currently : all living creatures from the COCO dataset), the servos bring it to the center of the image, and an electrovalve is activated for 0.5s.<br>
 The valve is connected to the water hose, and a to a small diameter pipe fitted on the camera.<br>
-To handle the pressure, the valve is a 220V model, powered on the mains supply and controlled by the RPi with a relay.<br>
+To handle the pressure, the valve is a 220V model, powered on the mains supply and controlled by the RPi with a relay and a transistor.<br>
 <br>
 The servos are also powered externally and only controlled by the RPi.
 <br><br>
-A wiring diagram is provided (yes, there are watermarks, I know).
+A wiring diagram is provided (yes, made with Paint).
 <br>

 **REQUIREMENTS**